To Open The Sky

 The Front Pages of Christopher P. Winter

-By now, the general outlines of the history of aboriginal peoples in the New world — First Nations in Canada, Native Americans and Eskimos in the United States, the Toltecs, Aztecs, Maya, and Incas in Mexico and Latin Central America1 — are well known.
+By now, the general outlines of the history of aboriginal peoples in the New World — First Nations in Canada, Native Americans and Eskimos in the United States, the Toltecs, Aztecs, Maya, and Incas in Mexico and Central & South America1 — are well known.
 That history does little honor to the successors of the Europeans who supplanted them.
 It is a nearly unbroken sequence of extermination, broken treaties, and subjugation.

 What is less well known, however, is how much of this dishonorable treatment continues in the present day.
 It was an unpleasant discovery for me to learn that in certain states the children of Native Americans are still being removed from their parents and placed with white families on dubious legal grounds.
 I had thought this practice had ended by the middle of the twentieth century, if not before.